 In the next window you can edit your certificate details, and once you have finished - click the "Generate" button in the bottom right corner of the screen:

 Once a new CSR has been generated our system will provide you with a unique RSA private key, which you can find in the next window:

-Please make sure to copy and save your RSA key before moving forward - we do not keep RSA keys on our side an we do not send them to our customers via email due to security reasons.
+Please make sure to copy and save your RSA key before moving forward - we sent them by email but for safety reasons please keep them in a safe place.